Euratlas

 Euratlas is a Switzerland-based software company dedicated to elaborate digital history maps of Europe.
 Founded in 2001, Euratlas has created a collection of history maps of Europe from year 1 AD to year 2000 AD that present the evolution of every country from the Roman Empire to present times.
 The evolution includes sovereign states and their administrative subdivisions, but also unorganized peoples and dependent territories.
 The maps show European country borders at regular intervals of 100 years, but not year by year.
 This leaves out many important turning points in history.

-Euratlas is considered a digital humanities company, and a scholar research software used in the field of historic cartography.
+Euratlas is considered a digital humanities company, and a scholarly research software used in the field of historic cartography.
 It is broadly known among American and European universities, who mainly use Euratlas as a research tool and as a digital library atlas.

 Sequential mapping policy

 This concept was first designed by the German scholar Christian Kruse (1753–1827).
 Kruse, well aware that historical accounts are often biased for geographical, philosophical or political reasons, created a set of sequential maps in order to give a global vision of the successive political situations.
 Nowadays, the majority of atlases don't use this approach, but are event-based, like the well-known Penguin Atlas of History.
 The sequential approach intends to make the sequence of maps more neutral and suitable for students, historians and professionals of several fields.
 Although, this approach has been discussed as it leaves out many important history events that are not reflected on any of the maps because of the century interval.